Rights & Responsibilities Summary for Oregon Utility Consumers

 THIRD-PARTY NOTICES: You have the option to ask that another person receive your bills and notices if, for some reason, you are unable to receive or understand those bills and notices.
 Also, you may ask your utility company to furnish you with notices in another language if you do not understand English.

-Several programs provide financial help, depending on your circumstances.
+FINANCIAL ASSISTANCE: Several programs provide financial help, depending on your circumstances.
 The Low-Income Energy Assistance Program (LIEAP) provides money to qualified customers who need help with winter heating bills.
 Also, the major energy utility companies have their own financial assistance programs to help their customers.
 The Oregon Lifeline Program provides discounts on phone bills for eligible low-income customers.

 DISCONNECTION NOTICES: Before a utility company can disconnect your service, the company must notify you.
 Electric and gas companies are required to give you a 15-day notice, another notice 5 days before disconnection, and must try to contact you the day the disconnection is scheduled.
 Telephone utilities must provide written notice at least 5 days before service is disconnected.
 Water utilities must provide written notice at least 15 days before service is disconnected and another notice 7 days before service is disconnected.
 Within 48 hours of disconnection, the Water utility will make a good faith effort to contact the customer or an adult at the residence and provide notice of the proposed disconnection.
 If contact is not made, the Utility shall leave a notice in a conspicuous place at the customer’s premise informing the customer that the service has been disconnected.